vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/validators.md

 			// Display validation to user and obtain an updated value }
 	} else {
-		// No issues found while validating the profile details }</pre>
+		// No issues found while validating the payment details }</pre>

 ##  Property Validators